sichenz/DeepNN/README.md

 - [Python 3.8](https://www.python.org/downloads/release/python-380/)
 - [R](https://www.r-project.org/) (required for the `r-data.table` package)

-## Setup Instructions

-Follow these steps to set up DeepNN on your machine.
+- **Note:** Please make sure that these are updated to the newest version

-### Create and Activate a Virtual Environment
+## Create and Activate a Virtual Environment

 1. **Open your terminal or command prompt.**